awsdocs/aws-snowball-developer-guide/doc_source/create-ec2-edge-job.md

 1. Launch a new instance in the AWS Cloud based on the [CentOS 7 \(x86\_64\) \- with Updates HVM](https://aws.amazon.com/marketplace/pp/B00O7WM7QW), [Ubuntu Server 14\.04 LTS \(HVM\)](https://aws.amazon.com/marketplace/pp/B00JV9TBA6), or [Ubuntu 16\.04 LTS \- Xenial \(HVM\)](https://aws.amazon.com/marketplace/pp/B01JBL2M0O) image\.

    When you launch your instance, make sure that the storage size that you assign to the instance is appropriate for your later use on the Snowball Edge\.
 In the Amazon EC2 console, you do this in **Step 4: Add Storage**\.
-For a list of the supported sizes for compute instance storage volumes on a Snowball Edge, see [Limits for Compute Instances on a Snowball Edge](ec2-edge-limits.md)\.
+For a list of the supported sizes for compute instance storage volumes on a Snowball Edge, see [Quotas for Compute Instances on a Snowball Edge](ec2-edge-limits.md)\.

 1. Install and configure the applications that you want to run on the Snowball Edge, and test that they work as expected\.